Gravesham (UK Parliament constituency): Boundaries

 Since the constituency's creation, its boundaries have been co-terminous with those of the Borough of Gravesham.
 The largest town in the constituency is Gravesend.

+The 2023 periodic review of Westminster constituencies left the boundaries unchanged.

 History

 This particular name of the seat was created in 1983 effectively as the new name for the Gravesend seat.

-The constituency and its predecessor together was considered a bellwether seat: from World War I until 2005 with the exceptions of the General Elections in 1929 Election and 1951, its winner came from the winning party.
-In 2005 Adam Holloway was one of 36 Conservative candidates to gain a seat from other parties, and has held the seat since then.
-Since the 2005 result conflicted with the UK outcome, the seat is regarded as having lost its bellwether status.
+The constituency and its predecessor together can be considered a bellwether seat: from World War I, with the exceptions of the General Elections in 1929, 1951 and 2005, its winner came from the winning party nationally.
+In 2005, Adam Holloway was one of 36 Conservative candidates to gain a seat from other parties; he held the seat until 2024, when Labour gained it for the first time in 19 years with the election of Lauren Sullivan as MP.